CatherineLE/DCGAN_vs_StyleGAN2-ADA/README.md

-This is work can be done thanks to :
+This work can be done thanks to :

 https://github.com/hminle/shoe-design-using-generative-adversarial-networks